1. Set Clear Branding Goals to Elevate Your Personal Brand

 Companies can also use influencers to promote their products, tapping into these well-known figures' audiences to build trust.
 However, although the goals of many companies are the same (traffic), the way they achieve them can be very different.
 Think outside the box!

-#4.
+#6.
 Create Compelling Content

 No matter how many ads and marketing campaigns you put out, they won't amount to much if they're not interesting.
 Content must catch attention and keep it, whether by being memorable, shocking, creating an emotional connection, or compelling in some other way.

-A classic approach to compelling content is to create a story.
+A classic approach to compelling video content is to create a story.
 This helps develop the brand identity in-depth, communicate that persona effectively to customers, and create long-term interest.
 Audiences also tend to enjoy stories as they're such a familiar form.

 Many companies use this tactic on social media profiles to advertise how they help others in the community.
 Others even use storytelling to invite engagement by asking audience input about where the narrative should go.

-#5.
+#7.
 Keep It Consistent

-Whether your audience, what content you provide, or what social media and campaigns you decide to do, consistency is the most crucial brand identity factor.
 If visual branding on social media often changes from campaign to campaign, audiences need help recognizing it as belonging to the company.
-Building loyalty will also be more challenging, as consumers must learn what your brand is all about.
+Building loyalty on social channel will also be more challenging, as consumers must learn what your brand is all about.

 This is why it's so important to think long and hard about brand identity at the beginning before emerging into the public eye.
 Although there can be some trial and error, it's best to stick with your decisions once they've been set.

-Staying within a brand identity and coming up with new and innovative ideas that fit within that brand voice and tone can take some creativity, which is why many companies turn to a professional team.
+Staying within a brand identity and coming up with new and innovative ideas that fit within that consistent brand voice and tone can take some creativity, which is why many companies turn to a professional team.
 But this can also be an excellent exercise for the team to reaffirm the company's core values and goals and move forward with more purpose.

-#6.
+#8.
 Streamline the Process Using Apps

-Posting effective campaigns on social media takes a lot of time and scheduling, which is why so many have dedicated teams of people to do it.
+Posting effective campaigns on various social media channels takes a lot of time and scheduling, which is why so many have dedicated teams of people to do it.
 Luckily, numerous apps and software platforms can help to streamline the process.

 Some social media automation tools can help organize campaigns and keep track of dates.
 In contrast, others can post them automatically and keep track of analytics and user data to see how successful they've been.
 This can be great for small businesses or those starting up who often juggle too many projects.